mariano/disque-php/docs/README.md

 Make sure to always acknowledge a job once you are done processing it, as explained in the [Acknowledging jobs](#acknowledging-jobs) section.

-You can obviously process as many jobs as there are already, or become
+You can obviously process as many jobs as there are already, and as they become
 available:

 ```php